 So, how about resting today.
 Let’s take a deep breath and relax and forget for a moment about what is troubling us.
 Just think about God.
 Think about all of the work God has done in the creation.
 Think about how he takes care of us and has done so much work just for us.
 It is time to stop and rest.

 Tonight, as you lie in bed think about God and his beautiful creation.
 Remember that God rested on the seventh day and he wants you to rest in him.

 Ways to Tell the Story:

 If teaching the story of the creation as a unit over a few weeks or days then repeat the whole creation story each time and follow this by going back and emphasising more details about a particular day.
 Try using a variety of story telling and visual aid methods.
-Although there will be a repetition of the creation story, you will be going a little deeper on one day.
+Although there will be a repetition of the creation story, you will be going a little deeper on this particular day, “Day Seven”.
 By the end of Day Seven all of the children will remember the story really well.

-Click here to download the slideshow: God Created the World or click here to download the pictures to print: God Created the World.
 Each teacher is unique so only use the illustrations that best relate to the way YOU are telling the story in THIS lesson.
 Too many illustrations can be confusing so eliminate any that cover other stories or details you do not wish to emphasise in this lesson.